renatapirani/Pool-seq-analyses-Anolis-apletophallus/Analyses_INFO.md

 * create the folder -> dewlapSB
 * copy the folder popoolation2_1201 from /home/ariasc/programs/popoolation to your folder (do for the first time)
-* download samblaster from "git clone git://github.com/GregoryFaust/samblaster.git" (do for the first time)
+* download samblaster from "git clone git://github.com/GregoryFaust/samblaster.git" (do this for the first time)
-* HELP: install conda -  https://confluence.si.edu/display/HPC/Conda+tutorial (install R packages and everything else) (do for the first time)
+* HELP: install conda -  https://confluence.si.edu/display/HPC/Conda+tutorial (install R packages and everything else) (do this for the first time)

 * File samplelist.txt = the file with the fastq files divided by population (solid or bicolor).